 - Relieve stress in a positive way

-Emily Amara Gordon, the chair of AILA NE’s New Members Division, will join them to share what she’s doing to juggle current demands in her immigration law practice.
+Emily Amara Gordon, the chair of AILA NE’s New Members Division, joins to share what she’s doing to juggle current demands in her immigration law practice.

 Clio is donating access to their cloud-based legal practice management software to lawyers doing work in response to the recent change in immigration policy.
 Find out more here.